'White House, Inc.' Author: Trump's Businesses Offer 'A Million Potential Conflicts'

 It's a big puzzle, but ultimately, through a lot of different methods, we've pieced together and identified more than 150 different tenants accountable for an estimated $177 million of revenue per year.

-On the potential conflicts of interests between the president and his tenants
+On the potential conflicts of interest between the president and his tenants

 If you look across the more than 150 different tenants, at least 35 of those tenants lobbied the federal government while their landlord was in office.
-At least 30 of them received more than $8 billion dollars in federal contracts.
+At least 30 of them received more than $8 billion in federal contracts.
 You have hundreds of millions of dollars flowing into Trump's empire and billions of dollars flowing from Trump's administration to these companies.
 At least 17 faced federal investigations while their landlord was the president, and four government entities were renting space in Trump buildings.

 On the conflicts of interest statue not applying to the president

 [There is] the federal conflicts of interest statute, which says that you can't take any actions that will clearly benefit you personally or your spouse.
 But there's an exemption to that rule for both the president and the vice president.
 So every other vice president or president has acted like it pertained to them anyway, just because of the optics of it.
 It looks terrible.
 But Trump did not choose to act like it pertained to him.
-And there's no legal restriction on him benefiting from his own power while he's doing something to push money to his own properties.
+And there's no legal restriction on him benefiting from his own power, while he's doing something to push money to his own properties.
 It's not that he is totally free of any rules.
 There are some other things that he can't do. ...
 He can't participate in bribes.
 He can't violate the foreign emoluments clause.
 He can't violate the domestic emoluments clause, but that basic conflicts of interest statute does not apply to the president.

 On Trump's investment in golf courses

 I think of Donald Trump's golf strategy sort of in the way that you might think of other billionaires' yacht strategy.
 They like toys.
-Donald Trump loves to play golf and he loves to buy golf courses.
+Donald Trump loves to play golf, and he loves to buy golf courses.
 He loves to own golf courses.
 He loves to arrive in golf courses on his helicopters and have everybody come up to him and have him be the man.
 That's something that really exhilarates him.
 And so he puts a ton of money into the things.
 Some of them have been decent investments.
 He made a couple in the middle of the recession that were OK.
 But by and large, it looks like it's just been a terrible investment.
 Most yachts aren't good investments either.
 I guess billionaires have their vices and their things that they want to pursue.
 But from a business perspective, Trump's golf portfolio does not make a whole lot of sense.

 On how Trump's Miami golf course and resort, Doral, has taken a hit since he took office

 It's one of the most consumer-facing businesses that he has.
-And as a result, after he becomes president and alienates half the country — including a lot of people in the northeast where Doral had historically drawn huge numbers of customers — then the financials just plummet.
+And as a result, after he becomes president and alienates half the country — including a lot of people in the Northeast, where Doral had historically drawn huge numbers of customers — then the financials just plummet.
 The revenue goes way down, the profits go way down.
 His profits drop from about $13 million in 2015 to $4 million and some change in 2017.
 And that's a huge, huge gap for somebody.
 His own tax representative says that the reason why is because his comments offended so many people that they're not booking like they used to.

 On how Trump is perceived as a businessman